 You’ll notice that your Bluehost domain is already set up in the default settings.
 It’s best to leave everything as is unless you know what you’re doing.

 Fill in your admin username, password, and email address.
 After that’s done, just click Install.
-Before the installation can continue, you will likely get a message like this:
+Before the installation can continue, you will likely get a message about overwriting default files:

 That’s normal, so don’t worry about it.
-It’s just talking about the default files present in your Bluehost installation.
 Simply check the box and click Install again.
 The installation will then start.

 After it is finished, you’ve successfully installed Drupal on your Bluehost domain and you can use the displayed links to check out your new site and get to the login screen.
 Well done!

-2b.
-How to Install Drupal Manually (Any Web Host)
+2c.
+How to Install Drupal Manually via FTP (Any Web Host)

-If you are not using Bluehost or a web host that can automatically install Drupal, you can also set it up manually.
+If you’re not using Bluehost’s quick install or Composer, you can also set up Drupal manually.
 It’s quite straightforward.

 Download the Files

-As the first step, go to the download section of the official Drupal website and hit the big blue button.
+Go to the download section of the official Drupal website and hit the download button.

 Once on your hard drive, unzip the file you just downloaded.
 Then, connect to your server via FTP (e.g. with FileZilla) and start uploading its contents to the server location that your domain is pointed at (usually the root directory).
 This will take a bit.